jtavares/heapguard/README.md

 read or write.
 The user's allocation request is aligned according to HEAPGUARD_MIN_ALIGNMENT (in the case of malloc()) or as requested via memalign(), and located at close to the guard page as permitted by said alignment.
-This implies that not all overflows can be detected; the over flow grow so large so as exceed the slack in the requested alignment and cross into the guard page.
+This implies that not all overflows can be detected; the overflow must grow so large so as to exceed the slack in the requested alignment and cross into the guard page.

 ### Memory Usage